hahnavi/komandan/README.md

 The `script` module allows you to execute a script on the target server.
 It takes the following arguments:
 - `script`: a string that contains the script to be executed.
 - `interpreter`: a string that specifies the interpreter to use for the script.
 If not specified, the script will be executed using the default shell.

+### `upload` module

+The `upload` module allows you to upload a file to the target server.
+It takes the following arguments:
+- `src`: a string that contains the path to the file to be uploaded.
+- `dst`: a string that contains the path to the destination file on the target server.

+### `download` module

+The `download` module allows you to download a file from the target server.
+It takes the following arguments:
+- `src`: a string that contains the path to the file to be downloaded.
+- `dst`: a string that contains the path to the destination file on the local machine.